neuronsimulator/nrn/INSTALL.md

 NMODL is now setup correctly!

-#### Generating Documentation
+## Generating Documentation

 In order to build the documentation you must have additionally `pandoc` installed.
-Use your system's package manager to do this (e.g. `apt install pandoc`).
+Use your system's package manager to do this (e.g. `sudo apt-get install pandoc`).

-Once you have installed NMODL and setup the correct PYTHONPATH, you can build the documentation locally from the docs folder as:
+Once you have installed NMODL and setup the correct `$PYTHONPATH`, you can build the documentation locally from the docs folder as:

 ```
 cd docs